singlakinjal/InkTide-Digital-Book-Archive/README.md

 # 🌊 InkTide: Digital Book Archive

 **InkTide** is a high-performance web application designed for searching, tracking, and accessing digital literature.
-The platform integrates metadata from the **Open Library API** with the direct-access capabilities of the **Internet Archive** to create a seamless reading ecosystem.
+The platform integrates metadata from the **Gutendex API** (Project Gutenberg) to create a seamless reading ecosystem.

 ---